View from upper Rinse Cycle, looking east to Jordanelle. Trail review by Bruce on August 27, 2024.

 Getting there, Midmountain Extension at Deer Valley

 In Park City, follow the signs toward Deer Valley Resort.
 To get to the upper (Silver Lake) lodge, turn left on Royal Drive just after the road divides -- before you actually see the Snow Park lodge.
 Drive 4 miles uphill, following the signs.
 Note that in 2017 the previous parking lot no longer exists, being replaced by a new building.
 So on weekends your chance of finding a parking spot aren't good.
 You can park at the lower Snow Park lodge and take the city shuttle bus uphill.
 Once you're at the lift area, face the mountain.
-Your ride will start by aiming right and coasting downhill to the underpass.
-As you pass underneath, turn left onto singletrack.
-This is the Midmountain Trail.
+Your ride on the Midmountain Extension will start by turning left and riding east.

 Deer Crest (We'll Go From There) Trailhead